English

 The Icelandic Society in London

-The Icelandic Society in London seeks to enhance and improve bonds between both Icelanders and other members of the Icelandic Society living in London.
-Its mandate is to maintain and strengthen the ties to Iceland as well as to increase its member’s knowledge about the United Kingdom and Britons.
+The Icelandic Society in London is a non profit organisation that seeks to enhance and improve bonds between Icelanders, and friends of Iceland, living in London.
+Its mandate is to maintain and strengthen the ties to Iceland, to increase its member’s knowledge about the United Kingdom and Britons, and to create a social network between Icelanders living in the UK.

-The society hosts various events every year as well as it promotes other Icelandic events and events connected to Iceland in some way.
+The main role of the society is to hosts various events through out the year as well as promote other events connected to Iceland in any way.

 Among the events that the Icelandic Society hosts are:

 Þorrablót – is an Icelandic midwinter festival that takes place in the month of Þorri, according to the Old Icelandic Calendar.
-It is usually held in the second or third month of the year.
-The members of the society get together and eat traditional Icelandic food, drink dance and sing songs that praise the Þorrablót and Iceland and give speeches honouring the qualities men and women.
+Usually held in February or March.
+The members of the society get together and eat traditional Icelandic food, drink, dance and sing songs that praise the Þorrablót and Iceland and give speeches honouring the qualities men and women.

 Fullveldishátíð – A sovereignty festival marking the 1st of December 1918 when Icelanders became a free and independent in nation.
 From that day Iceland had full control of its domestic affairs but remained under the Danish crown until 1944.
 This day is commemorated with a cultural festival showing off the various Icelandic talents residing in London, ranging from fashion and literature to acting and photography.
 This event circles around the 1.december each year.

-Other events include but are not limited to: Easter bingo, June 17th (Independence Day), election nights and a Christmas dance for the children.
+Other events include but are not limited to: Easter bingo, June 17th (Independence Day) celebrations and bbq, Christmas dance with Icelandic Santa Clauses, election nights, pub quiz and game nights.

 Learn Icelandic in London!

-Take an evening course in UCL Language Centre and learn Icelandic!
+Take an evening course in UCL’s Centre for Languages and International Education (CLIE) and learn Icelandic!
 Courses are taught at five levels from complete-beginner to post-advance.
 Classes are held weekly for two hours, either at 17:00-19:00 or 19:00-21:00.
 Please see their website for further information on course dates and fees.

-It is also possible to learn Icelandic online with a native speaking tutor visa this website:http://www.icelandic-lessons.com/.
+It is also possible to learn Icelandic online with a native speaking tutor.
 Face-to-face lessons can also be arranged for those based in London.

 Press